mohamed-seada-1994/mohamed-seada-1994/README.md

 Hi, I'm Mohamed Seada

-I used to use [@mohamed-seada-1994](https://github.com/mohamed-seada-1994) as my github username which is too long.
+I used to have [@mohamed-seada-1994](https://github.com/mohamed-seada-1994) as my GitHub username which is too long.

-I renamed my main account username to [@mseada94](https://github.com/mseada94).
+<br> I renamed my main account username to [@mseada94](https://github.com/mseada94).

+I have some code samples most of them for some university labs.
-And made forks for my repos here so any links or references won't break.
+<br/> I made forks for my repos here so any links or references won't break.